deepanshs/mrsimulator/docs/user_guide/method/method.rst

   DelayEvent objects are not available in version 0.7 of **mrsimulator**.

 :py:meth:`~mrsimulator.method.SpectralEvent` and
-:py:meth:`~mrsimulator.method.DelayEvent` objects are associated with excited states of the spin system, where selected transitions evolve under the influence of specified Hamiltonian contributions.
-No coherence transfer among transitions or populations occurs in a spectral or delay event. **mrsimulator** allows the user to select among a list of NMR frequency contributions to transitions present during such an event in the ``freq_contrib`` attribute holding a list of :ref:`enumeration literals<freq_contrib_api>`.
-If unspecified, i.e., its value is set to ``Null``, a default list holding the enumeration literals for all contributions is generated for the event.
+:py:meth:`~mrsimulator.method.DelayEvent` objects define which transitions are "alive" during the event and under which transition-dependent frequency contributions they evolve.
+No coherence transfer among transitions or populations occurs in a spectral or delay event.
+The transition-dependent frequency contributions during an Event are selected from a list of  :ref:`enumeration literals<freq_contrib_api>` and placed in the ``freq_contrib`` attribute of the Event.
+If unspecified, i.e., the value of ``freq_contrib`` is set to ``Null``, a default list holding the enumeration literals for *all* contributions is generated for the event.

 .. note::